-At the undergraduate level, students can earn a Bachelor of Art in Urban Studies.
-Students learn about public budgeting and nonprofit management.
-At the graduate level, a Master of Urban and Regional Planning is available to those with a bachelor's degree in a relevant field.
-There are also joint and dual-degree programs in landscape architecture, social work and civil engineering.
+The University of Minnesota was ranked 26th among public national universities by U.S. News & World Report for 2017.
+Its undergraduate students can earn a Bachelor of Arts in Urban Studies to learn about public budgeting and nonprofit management.
+At the graduate level, a Master of Urban and Regional Planning is available to students with a bachelor's degree in a relevant field and an interest in preparing for a variety of urban planning careers in the public, private, and nonprofit sectors.
+There are also joint- and dual-degree programs in landscape architecture, social work, and civil engineering.

 |University of Washington||Faculty in the school's Department of Urban Design and Planning have more than 14 research grants bringing in roughly $10 million||Seattle, WA|